 \section{Problems revisited and data sampling}

 In this section, we take another look at the problems considered in this work and present the form that will be used in the empirical analysis.
-We also discus the methods for generating data and the parameter sets used for the training of the neural networks.
+We also discuss the methods for generating data and the parameter sets used for training the neural networks.